 - Motive Rant: Sugai gives a calm but anger filled one about why he despises America and is Yakuza.I was ten years old when the B-29 came.
 My family lived underground for three days.
 When we came up, the city was gone.
 Then the heat brought rain.
 Black rain.
 You made the rain BLACK.
 You shoved your values down our throats until we forgot who we were.
 You created Sato and the thousands like him.
 I'm paying you back.

 - Neon City: Osaka is full of neon lights; even the trucks driving around the city are covered in them.
 This makes Osaka look menacing and alien to the two NYPD detectives while they are in the city.

 - Nice Job Breaking It, Hero: Nick and Charlie think they're delivering a notorious criminal into custody, but they're actually playing right into his plans and he ends up going free.
 The rest of the movie is spent trying to fix this.

-- Noble Bigot with a Badge: Nick shows some xenophobia, but he gets better.
+- Noble Bigot with a Badge: Nick shows some xenophobia, but he eventually gets better.

-- Tactful Translation: Charlie tries to soften Nick's words on occasion.
+- Tactful Translation: Charlie tries to soften Nick's words to the Japanese on occasion.

 - Unscrupulous Hero: Nick.
-He is xenophobic, violent, semi-alcoholic and he has also illegaly stolen some drug money but we see him trying to do the right thing throughout the film and he has his better side too.
+He is xenophobic, violent, semi-alcoholic and he has also illegally stolen some drug money but we see him trying to do the right thing throughout the film and he has his better moments too.

 - With This Herring: Nick and Charlie's guns are confiscated when they arrive in Japan.
 They then proceed to take on the Japanese underworld.

 - Yubitsume: The villain does it, remarkably, as Sugai, his very traditional former boss, won't agree to a peace deal otherwise.
 It also has some plot relevance, as the fresh injury bothers Sato in his last fight with Nick, and aggravating the injury is what allows Nick to turn the fight in his favor.